asmodehn/selfy/README.md

 - in a species, weak ones dying, strong ones surviving
 - _add more here_

+## Somehow related stuff
+- [KLEE](https://klee.github.io/) : using LLVM bitcode, analyze all possible codepaths, and check for bugs in imperative code.
+Also able to generate test cases.

+Compared to KLEE, this project here is not planning rely on the low level ( virtual machine bitcode ) to simulate an imperative language execution behavior in order to find potential problems.
+Rather, simulate a functional language execution, and use the existing unit tests as a specification for the code behavior.
+Also, rather than generating tests around the existing code and let the user fix the code, we aim at generating code to satisfy the tests, and let the user fix the tests.

 ## Inspiration from
 - Test ( = Specification ) Driven Development